Equal Access To Education

 We, at emakayah.com, couldn’t be happier when we learned of Dr Maszlee Malik‘s vision, and of what our education system might be like 5 to 10 years from now.
 Like the rest of Malaysians, and parents ourselves, we hope this vision does come to fruition this time around.
 It’s high time that Malaysia strives to provide the best possible education system for all, irrespective of one’s race.

-That being said, before we begin to talk about adopting the Finnish model of education, we must first learn what exactly is there to emulate.
+That being said, before one begins to talk about adopting the Finnish model of education, one must first learn what exactly is there to emulate.
 Without further ado, let’s take a look at how the best education system in the world work; beginning with education for infants, toddlers and young children – Early Childhood Education.

 Stages of Education